When you type ‘work’ in Google Images or any large image bank, you’ll see thousands of photos showing offices.

 - Agree on time boundaries and respect time zones

-Staying connected is crucial for every team, but it’s more difficult for a distributed team.
+Staying connected is crucial for every team, but it’s more difficult for a virtual office.
 Let’s be frank: asking spontaneous questions and exchanging ideas is always more comfortable and more natural when done face-to-face.
 Some people deal with it by having a tablet with a constant video conference with their team members.
 There is no need to talk all the time, but they know that others are there in case they want to ask for something spontaneously.

 If this is too much for your team, regular meetings are a must.
 Depending on the needs of your team, they can be daily or weekly.
 It may also be a good idea to see each other twice a week, for example on Monday to share what everyone is going to do for the week, and on Friday to summarize the week.